GuravPratik/GuravPratik/README.md

 Here are a few projects I've worked on:

 - NEWSMONKEY (https://github.com/GuravPratik/NewsMonkey): The React News App is a project that I created while learning React, a popular JavaScript library for building user interfaces.
 This web application allows users to check the news from various fields like sports, technology, health, etc  around the world.

+- WorldWise (https://github.com/GuravPratik/worldwise.git): WorldWise is a dynamic and interactive travel journal application that empowers users to chronicle their global adventures by marking cities they've visited on an interactive map.
+More than just a digital pinboard, WorldWise allows users to capture the essence of their travel experiences by adding rich details and interesting anecdotes about each city they've explored.
+The platform aims to be a visual and narrative repository of their worldly escapades, enabling them to relive memories and share their journeys with friends and fellow travel enthusiasts.

+- ReactQuiz (https://github.com/GuravPratik/React-Quiz.git) : ReactQuizz Lite is a straightforward and engaging application designed to test your knowledge of React, the popular JavaScript library for building user interfaces.
+With a curated set of 15 questions about React concepts and principles, this compact quizzing platform offers a quick and enjoyable way to assess your familiarity with the framework.
+Whether you're a beginner looking to reinforce your understanding or an experienced developer brushing up on your skills, ReactQuizz Lite is your go-to destination.

 ## 📫 Get in Touch